hmoyle/CCGP_squid/README.md

  - want nucleotide diversity stats
  - organize admix results by lat with bins for socal, cencal, norcal?, oregon, and alaska
  - report due by June 15, will be providing figures and some methods

+ 2025 May 6:
+  - first 47 scaffolds account for ~94% of the genome
+  - will still be running the squid data through the entire genome :/